ehansis/til/pages/three_levels_analytics_testing.md

 The constraints on the painting's ``creator`` are similar.
 The painting dimensions ``width`` and ``height`` have numerical constraints.
 The year of ``inception`` must be integer, within certain bounds, but may actually be empty if it is not known.
 Note: TDDA detects those constraints from example data, automatically!
-Even if you need to modify them afterwards, TDDA provides an excellent starting point.
+Even if you need to modify the constraints afterwards, e.g. to add some slack, TDDA provides an excellent starting point.

-Now on any future pipeline run you can load those constraints and verify your data against them:
+Now on any future scraping run you can load those constraints and verify your data against them:
 ```python
 from tdda.constraints.pd.constraints import verify_df, detect_df